lisperin/lisperin.github.io/about.md

 permalink: /about/
 ---

-Musings about Lisp by [Chaitanya Gupta](http://chaitanyagupta.com/).
+Thoughts on Lisp and programming in general by [Chaitanya Gupta](http://chaitanyagupta.com/).